Do You Make These 7 Common Recruiting Mistakes?

 1. Overlooking the Overqualified Candidate

 The threat of the overqualified candidate has, perhaps, been overstated.
 Of course, there are risks associated with hiring someone whose resume outshines the requirements for the position currently on offer.
+Or sometimes hiring managers may even not want to consider candidates that may seem more qualified than themselves,

-2. Hiring Candidates by Consensus’
+2. Hiring Candidates by Consensus

 There’s also the risk of having to compromise to the point where no one is particularly pleased with the choice—leading to lukewarm hiring decisions that don’t represent the best your recruiter has to offer.
+While it is important to take into consideration how employees will get along, it can be an exciting change to bring in a new perspective.

 3. Not Offering Competitive Compensation